 - Increases the range of movement

-- Releases stress and enables proper circulation of blood
+- Releases stress and enable proper circulation of blood

 - Alleviates fatigue after a stressful day